This method is used to replace damaged or missing circuits on internal layers of multilayer circuit boards.

 Place the Circuit Track in position.
 The Circuit Track should overlap the existing circuit a minimum of 2 times the circuit width.
 (See Figure 4)

-If spacing is critical or the circuit Board uses high frequency circuits, bevel the joint.
+Note: If the spacing is critical or the circuit Board uses high-frequency circuits, bevel the joint.

 Apply a small amount of liquid flux to the overlap joint.